Azure-Samples/openhack-devops-proctor/README.md

+---
+page_type: sample
+languages:
+- csharp
+- sql
+products:
+- azure
+description: "This repo contains the code for the provisioning of the resources necessary to execute a DevOps openhack event."
+---

 # DevOps Openhack Proctor Repository

 This repo contains the code for the provisioning of the resources necessary to execute a DevOps openhack event.
 The relevant code individual teams use (i.e. the APIs) to complete their challenges can be found in the [DevOps Openhack Team repository](https://github.com/Azure-Samples/openhack-devops-team/).